Atlanta owns up to legacy of convict labor that rebuilt city

 Testimony about whipping-bosses torturing and killing prisoners in atrocious conditions shocked Georgia’s legislature into outlawing convict leasing in 1908, giving county sheriffs direct control.
 By 1930, the state had more than 8,000 forced laborers, and half the state’s Black population couldn’t leave homes or jobs without fearing arrest, Blackmon found.

 Activists recently began pressing for official recognition of Atlanta’s long-ignored history in response to a nationwide challenge by the Montgomery, Alabama-based Equal Justice Initiative.
-In July, the National Center for Civil and Human Rights formally invited them to join a Truth and Transformation Initiative.
+In July, the National Center for Civil and Human Rights formally launched a Truth and Transformation Initiative to participate.

 Enlisting historians and directing grants from Microsoft, Home Depot co-founder and Atlanta Falcons owner Arthur Blank’s foundation and other sources, the center is guiding a “constellation” of research and educational projects to restore public knowledge about what happened between slavery’s end and Martin Luther King Jr.’s arrival nearly a century later in Atlanta, which prefers to be known as “the cradle of the civil rights movement” and the “city too busy to hate.”